Includes

 Phyllotreta cruciferae

-Pest description and crop damage Flea beetle adults are metallic greenish brown to black in color and from 0.06 to 0.12 inch long.
+Pest description and crop damage Flea beetle adults are metallic greenish brown to black in color and from 0.06 to 0.12 inch in length.
 They derive their name from their well-developed hind legs; when disturbed, they jump like fleas.
-The larvae live in the soil, are slender, whitish, and about 0.25 inch long when mature.
-Adult beetles chew small holes in leaves, giving them a sievelike appearance.
+Larvae live are slender, whitish, and about 0.25 inch in length when mature and live in the soil.
+Adult beetles chew small holes in leaves, giving them a sieve-like appearance.
 The cotyledons of emerging seedlings are especially susceptible to damage.
 Larvae feed on underground parts of the plant.
 High populations of flea beetles feeding on seedling plants can result in stand loss.
 Foliar damage to mature plants is not considered to be damaging economically.
 Flea beetles contribute to the spread of various plant diseases.